City Clerk's Office

 Q: How much do you charge to obtain a Birth record?

-A: $15.00 for the first certificate. $4.00 for additional of the same certificate.
+A: $15.00 for the first certificate. $4.00 for an additional copy of the same certificate.

 Q: How much do you charge to obtain a Death record?

-A: $17.00 for the first certificate. $6.00 for additional of the same certificate.
+A: $17.00 for the first certificate. $6.00 for an additional copy of the same certificate.

 Q: How much do you charge to have a Vital record shipped to my home?

-A: $20.00 shipping fee anywhere in the United States.
+A: $20.00 shipping and handling (S&H) fee to anywhere in the United States via USPS Priority Mail.

 Q: How long does a Vital record take to receive by mail?